kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     - Annotations that configures LoadBalancer / Listener behaviors have different merge behavior when IngressGroup feature is been used. `MergeBehavior` column below indicates how such annotation will be merged.
         - Exclusive: such annotation should only be specified on a single Ingress within IngressGroup or specified with same value across all Ingresses within IngressGroup.
         - Merge: such annotation can be specified on all Ingresses within IngressGroup, and will be merged together.
+    - The controller may not update the configuration of an *existing* load balancer if an annotation is added/updated.
+New load balancers will be have an appropriate configuration.

 ## Annotations
 |Name                       | Type |Default|Location|MergeBehavior|